rspyxxx/measurements-analysis-insights-eth-blockchain/README.md

 (3) TransactionNet
 (4) TokenNet

 As the files are relatively huge, they are split into multiple text files, separated by commas.
+After extraction, the files are split using linux command line:  i.e. split -d -l 1500000 trace_net.csv trace_net_  <br>

 Format for hash files: <address>, <hash>
 Format for net files: <from_address_hash>, <to_address_hash>